WHY I REFUSE TO CALL MYSELF A SHAMAN

 And… I have never and will never call myself a curandera or a shaman.

-I was raised in North America primarily as a white female of Mexican and Russian-Jewish descent.
-I was raised with the privileges afforded to anyone who looks Caucasian.
+I am a white-skinned female of Mexican and Russian-Jewish descent.
+I was raised in North America with the privileges afforded to anyone who looks Caucasian.

 In Love & Transformation,